-The purpose of this Local Hazard Mitigation Plan (LHMP) is to reduce long-term risks to people and property from either natural or anthropogenic, man-made and technological hazards.
-The Palmdale Water District (District) LHMP is the representation of the District's commitment to reduce risks from hazards and serves as a guide for decision-makers as they commit resources to reducing the effects of hazards.
+The purpose of the Local Hazard Mitigation Plan (LHMP) is to reduce long-term risks and injury to people and property from either natural or anthropogenic hazards.
+The LHMP guides hazard mitigation activities by establishing hazard mitigation goals and objectives and identifies past and present mitigation activities, current policies and programs, and mitigation strategies for the future.
+This Palmdale Water District (District) LHMP serves as a guide for decision-makers and represents the District's commitment to reduce risks from hazards.